simoncblyth/env/geant4/geometry/gdml/gdml_g4py.rst

 Unsure if just an omission.
 Need to learn more `boost_python` to try adding it to G4Py but meanwhile just do it in C++.

-This means need to use collada com for dae creation rather than pycollada.
+This means need to use collada dom for dae creation rather than pycollada.

 ::